department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs.md

 Using a VA DBQ can speed up the process for deciding your disability compensation claim or pension benefits application.
 This is because the standardized forms make it easier for your health care provider to submit clear, accurate information.
 When you submit a DBQ as part of a [fully developed claim](/disability/how-to-file-claim/evidence-needed/fully-developed-claims/), we get exactly what we need to make a decision.

-VA DBQ forms also give you more control over the claims process because you can take your DBQ to any health care provider you'd like, at your expense, for most conditions.
+VA DBQ forms also give you more control over the claims process because, for most conditions, you can take your DBQ to any health care provider you choose.

 ### Do I have to use a DBQ to file my claim?